postgresml/postgresml/pgml-cms/docs/api/client-sdk/getting-started.md

 ## Example

-Once the SDK is installed, you an use the following example to get started.
+Once the SDK is installed, you can use the following example to get started.

 ### Create a collection